dpw982/git_masterclass/git.md

 ___
 # git init
 Git init allows you to initialize a git repository on your local machine.
 If you want to store it on github you can upload the project you created locally, by following the instructions when creating a new repository on github.
+(Generally I prefer just to create and upload the repo manually using githubs GUI, but thats personal preference)

 `git init"`